 Did you get anxious before taking a simple test?
-Did your mind freezes or brain go blank during an exam?
+Did your mind freeze or brain go blank during an exam?
 Well, most of us do get exam anxiety and are somewhat helpful for better performance but you will be needed to get over your exam anxiety to get better grades or performance.

-Firstly, let’s understand about exam anxiety, and later on, we could ponder upon the ways to calm your nerves.
+Firstly, let’s understand exam anxiety, and later on, we could ponder upon the ways to calm your nerves.

 What is exam anxiety?

 A feeling of intense fear or panic one experiences before, and/or during taking a test or an exam is exam anxiety.

 Exams can be stressful for students.
 While some amount of stress can help perform but beyond that point can be harmful and affect students’ mental health.